Make310/Make310/README.md

 ## 👋 Hello, I'm Luis!

-Full stack developer with approximately 3 years of proven experience, working on both frontend and backend development.
+Full stack developer with more than 4 years of proven experience, working on both frontend and backend development.
 Proficient in frontend technologies such as JavaScript, Vue.js, React, and backend frameworks like Python (Flask, FastAPI, Django), offering a comprehensive approach to web application development.
 Beyond coding, I am a dedicated professional with strong common sense and critical thinking.
 My proactivity and sense of urgency make me a reliable resource for tackling complex technological challenges.
 A team player, I foster a collaborative environment and continuous learning to stay ahead of innovation, contributing to decision-making based on technical analysis and the ongoing improvement of scalable and efficient solutions.

 ### 🚀 Technical Skills